Skip to main content

 Translation Notes

-• Text within Vision Table components (those under the "Table" group) can not be translated.
-However the Vision Alarm Status Table and Vision Alarm Journal Table components do support translations.
+• Vision Table components do not support translation.
+However, the Vision Alarm Status Table and Alarm Journal Table components do.

-• For Text elements that have bindings, the translation occurs after the binding is evaluated.
+• For text properties with bindings, translations occur after the binding is evaluated.

 Component vs Global Terms